-Choosing to get a business loan isn’t a decision that should be embarked upon lightly.
+Choosing to get a business loan or merchant cash advance isn’t a decision that should be embarked upon lightly.
 Plain and simple, you’re adding new debts to your business for an endeavor you can’t afford on your own, which is inherently risky behavior.
 However, a large proportion of business decisions are inherently risky.
 That’s why the entrepreneurial path isn’t for everybody.
 That’s not to say there aren’t good times and bad times to secure a loan, though.
 All of your ducks need to be in a row at this point, or this loan needs to help get you through a temporary rough patch.
 Those are just two quick reasons.
 Let’s get into some more complex ones:

 You want to expand.